jdrumgoole/pymongoshell/README.md

 ##Connecting to a specific MongoDB URI

-You can connect to a different database by passing in a different URI to the `host` parameter for `mongodbshell.MongoClient`.
+You can connect to a different database by passing in a different URI to the `host` parameter for `pymongoshell.MongoClient`.
 Here is an example connection to a [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) hosted database.